strimzi/proposals/052-record-reconciled-versions.md

   Updating the status with the reconciled kafka versions:
   ```
   status:
-    versions:
-      lastSuccessfulReconciliationBy: 0.37.0
+    operatorLastSuccessfulVersion: 0.37.0
-      kafka: 3.5.1
+    kafkaVersion: 3.5.1
   ```
 - Kafka Reconciler continues to install other components such as entity operator.
   Once all components are deployed and updated, update `Kafka` CR with
   ```
   status:
-    versions:
-      lastSuccessfulReconciliationBy: 0.38.0
+    operatorLastSuccessfulVersion: 0.38.0
-      kafka: 3.5.1
+    kafkaVersion: 3.5.1
   ```
-- User can now verify `Kafka.status.versions.lastSuccessfulReconciliationBy` and `Kafka.status.versions.kafka` to check if it has reconciled to correct/expected levels.
+- User can now verify `Kafka.status.operatorLastSuccessfulVersion` and `Kafka.status.kafkaVersion` to check if it has reconciled to correct/expected levels.
-- if there is an error at any point prior to the Kafka Broker rollout `Kafka.status.versions.kafka` will not be updated.
+- if there is an error at any point prior to the Kafka Broker rollout `Kafka.status.kafkaVersion` will not be updated.
-- if there is an error at any point during reconcile `Kafka.status.versions.lastSuccessfulReconciliationBy` will not be updated.
+- if there is an error at any point during reconcile `Kafka.status.operatorLastSuccessfulVersion` will not be updated.

 ## `KafkaNodePool` considerations

 It might be that in the future each `KafkaNodePool` CR supports having its own Kafka version which might differ from other `KafkaNodePools` in the same Kafka cluster.
-This proposal should work with this method of upgrade, since the Kafka version + readiness checks will be track by the `StrimziPodSet`, so that when a user had finished upgrading via this method, the new `status.versions.kafka` should be updated accordingly.
+This proposal should work with this method of upgrade, since the Kafka version + readiness checks will be track by the `StrimziPodSet`, so that when a user had finished upgrading via this method, the new `status.kafkaVersion` should be updated accordingly.
-In the potential case where a user is using multiple `KafkaNodePool`s for a cluster using different Kafka Versions, it is my recommendation that `status.versions.kafka` is a comma delimitered (sequentially ordered) list of all these Kafka Versions rather than the minimum or maximum kafka version.
+In the potential case where a user is using multiple `KafkaNodePool`s for a cluster using different Kafka Versions, it is my recommendation that `status.kafkaVersion` is a comma delimitered (sequentially ordered) list of all these Kafka Versions rather than the minimum or maximum kafka version.
 In discussions it was deemed unlikely that Strimzi would choose to support multiple Kafka versions at once like this, but this would be my proposal for how it is displayed to the user if it was supported.

 ## Affected/not affected projects